 Of course, virtual learning is one thing.
 Everyday in-person education is just as important.
 Luckily, Northwest Florida is a fascinating destination where fun and education are as compatible as Destin and 30A’s famous sugar-white sands and emerald-green waters.
 It’s a place where Walt Whitman’s famous line “Be Curious” lives its full truth.
 In fact, we wouldn’t be at all surprised if he coined it while exploring 30A’s geographically rich, ecologically mesmerizing stretch of coastline.

-Located in present-day Fort Walton Beach, the Indian Temple Mound Museum is a fascinating spot for history lovers.
+Located in present-day Fort Walton Beach, the Indian Temple Mount Museum is a fascinating spot for history lovers.
 Not only does it have some modern-day history in terms of being the first municipally owned and operated museum in the State of Florida, but it also commemorates some of the area’s oldest ancestors.
 The large on-site mound you’ll find here was built way back in 850 CE by the Pensacola peoples of the Mississippian culture.
 Here, you’ll find a number of interpretive exhibits with over 1,000 artifacts of stone, bone, clay, and prehistoric ceramics.
 (It might sound trite, but once you’re done exploring this mind-expanding mound museum, there’s a mind-blowing burrito waiting for you and your kids at Burrito del Sol just a few blocks away.)

 Just across Okaloosa Island in nearby Destin, the Destin History & Fishing Museum is another must-visit museum.
-In fact, in terms of gaining a better understanding of the lifeblood of the area (ahem, fishing & sea-life!), there might not be a better spot around.
+In fact, in terms of gaining a better understanding of the lifeblood of the area (ahem, fishing & sea life!), there might not be a better spot around.
 As their site says, “The Destin History & Fishing Museum is dedicated to preserving, documenting, and sharing the stories of the little fishing village that was founded on the sandy shores of East Pass in the 1830s.”
 Expect a 100-foot wall depicting the Gulf Floor, a huge collection of antique fishing rods and reels, and vintage photos of early Destin settlers, boat captains, and more.

 Want something that’s off the beaten path – quite literally?
 The Underwater Museum of Art at Grayton Beach is North America’s very first underwater permanent sculpture exhibit.
-That’s right: this artificial reef museum is located 58-feet below water.
-The exhibits are where art and marine ecosystems collide, with PH-balanced concrete sculptures that aren’t just interesting art installations but that also attract a whole host of marine wildlife.
+That’s right: this artificial reef museum is located 58 feet below water.
+The exhibits are where art and marine ecosystems collide, with PH-balanced concrete sculptures that aren’t just interesting art installations but also attract a whole host of marine wildlife.
 In a hyphenated word, this museum is a must-visit.

 Preserves and Learning Centers